wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/procedural.md

 4. **Upload** your project summary as a PDF or paste as text
 5. **Click** "Submit Project"

-**Verify:** You receive a confirmation email within 24 hours with next steps for the showcase session.
+**✓ You should see:** A confirmation email within 24 hours with next steps for the showcase session.

 > **💡 Why this matters:** Your project submission showcases your learning journey and becomes a portfolio piece you can share with future employers or college admissions officers.
 ```